 Regular maintenance can also prolong the lifespan of your heating system.
 On average, a household furnace can last up to 20 years (that is if you clean and maintain it regularly).
 Failure to do these can shorten the system’s lifespan and accelerate the wear and tear of its different components.

-Finally, regular furnace cleaning and maintenance can substantially reduce the risk of fires in your home.
+The second, and more important reason regular furnace cleaning and maintenance can substantially reduce the risk of fires in your home.
 In fact, the National Fire Protection Association reports that the presence of heating equipment is one of the leading causes of fires in American homes.

 But it is not just the furnace that requires TLC.
 You should also need to make sure that the duct work in your home is regularly cleaned and maintained; otherwise, molds, allergens and dust could wreak havoc in your home while optimal airflow could be compromised.